zedstarr/RS-B665-Remote-Control/NODE-RED/README.md

-Node-RED dashboards that simply call the scripts to turn on/off the relays
+Node-RED UI/dashboard that simply calls the scripts to turn on/off the relays